Beginner Guitar Scales

 - Easy Access Cheat Sheets – quickly reference the cheat sheets anywhere, anytime you need to refresh how to read tabs and chord diagrams.

 - Step-By-Step Instructions – we explain exactly how to use the cheat sheets, step-by-step.

 - A Complete Practice Guide + Timeline – know exactly what part of your playing you should work on, and when/how to move on.

 - Additional Tips & Resources – sign up and we’ll keep in touch with our latest guides, tips and resources for getting better at playing!

-Thanks for checking out our complete guide on the most essential beginner guitar scales every student needs to know.
+Thanks for checking out our complete guide on the most essential scales every student needs to know.

 There are more scales out there, and some pretty scientific information on scales, but it’s important that you focus on these basic ones first and master them as much as you can.

 Now that you’re done learning these, be sure to download our free Guitar Chord and Tab Cheat Sheets so you can speed up your progress when learning how to play guitar.